 Artist Mark Richards has long been fascinated by the majesty of bears.
-The avid outdoorsman and photographer has witnessed hundreds of black bears over the years, but he’s kept his distance, instead focusing on the landscapes where they live.
+The avid outdoorsman and photographer has witnessed hundreds of black bears over the years, but he’s kept his distance, instead of focusing on the landscapes where they live.
 Richards’ photo-stenciled piece “Cheakamus Lake Trail” depicts one of the last undisturbed old-growth forests in the Sea to Sky area.
-Western hemlocks, Douglas firs, red cedars and Sitka spruce are all on display with wonderful light filtering in along the lake.
+Western hemlocks, Douglas firs, red cedars, and Sitka spruce are all on display with wonderful light filtering in along the lake.
 It’s quite common to see black bears in this area.

 “With my new telephoto lens, this might be the year I capture an image of a bear that would be a worthy addition to my collection,” Richards says.